msdevno/hol-oss-devops/002-jenkins-setup.md

 In this lab, we will use Jenkins to create a build using maven to use it in our HOL-OSS-DEVOPS project.

 ### 2.1.1 Objectives
-This lab aims to get you familiar with Jenkins on Azure and OpenShift Clouds.
+This lab aims to get you familiar with Jenkins on Azure Cloud.

 ### 2.1.2 Requerimients
-You must have the Azure account or an OpenShift account mentioned in Lab 01.
+You must have the Azure account mentioned in Lab 01.

 ## 2.2 Setting up the Jenkins Machine
 ### 2.2.1 Using Azure